FSFE Timeline - Working for Free Software since 2001

 Victory on the Microsoft antitrust case

 From 2004 until its conclusion in 2007, the FSFE worked hard on this case with the Samba team to protect the interests of Free Software developers.
-Microsoft is now required to publish interoperability information.
+As a result, Microsoft is required to publish interoperability information.

 Microsoft tried to make OOXML an Open Standard.
-This implementation lacks interoperability information and can be considered as an attempt to undermine Open Standards.
-By informing about this issue MS-OOXML did not establish well enough to be a danger anymore.
+This implementation lacks interoperability information and can be considered an attempt to undermine Open Standards.
+By informing about this issue, MS-OOXML ended up not being established well enough to be a danger anymore.

 Dowiedz się więcejFiduciary License Agreement

 The FSFE releases the Fiduciary License Agreement (FLA) to ensure legal maintability of Free Software projects and rights in court.
-In 2008, KDE is adopting it as well.
+In 2008, KDE adopted it as well.

 Dowiedz się więcej2006